merge-monks/MediSure/README.md

-# 🩺 Medical Image Analysis System
+# Medical Image Analysis System

-A comprehensive full-stack application for medical image analysis, specializing in bone and tumor detection using state-of-the-art deep learning techniques.
+A comprehensive full-stack application for medical image analysis, specializing in bone and tumor detection using advanced deep learning techniques.
+This system is designed to assist medical professionals in automating diagnostic workflows, improving efficiency, and enhancing patient care.

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 ├── backend/                # Backend server implementation